rodriguez-jan/resume/README.md

 # resume
 My website resume
 Created and styled website using bootstrap.
-Implemented a back-end through the use of node, mongo and express with RESTful structure.s
+Implemented a back-end through the use of node, mongo and express